stemey/dotstyle/README.md

 dotstyle
 ========

-A style sheet language and processor for dot.
+A style sheet language and processor for [dot](http://www.graphviz.org/)

 ____________________________________